sgmurphy/wordpress-plugins/wp-security-audit-log/readme.txt

 - **User profile changes** such as password, email, display name, and role changes

-- **User activity** such as login, logout, failed logins, and terminating other sessions.
+- **User activity** such as login, logout, failed logins, and terminating other sessions

 - **WordPress core and settings changes** such as installed updates, permalinks, default role, URL, and other site-wide changes